https://www.bettycjung.net/Phenomjoin.htm

 WHAT ARE WE ALL ABOUT?

-By June 2021, we will have been providing mentoring services for 27 years!
+By June 2025, we will have been providing mentoring services for 32 years!
 Basically, we are a group of volunteer public health professionals interested in helping people to learn more about the field of Public Health, and to explore career opportunities in this discipline.
 Those who volunteer are given the opportunity to share the professional expertise they have developed while working in the field, and in return enhance their professional growth and development in the process.
 Using Internet technology, we can mentor virtually anyone who has access to the Internet.
 Most contacts are handled over E-mail.

 The P.H.E.N.O.M.
 Directory is an on-line directory listing volunteer mentors for the current academic year.
 An on-line directory was first posted in 1999 to enhance dissemination of mentor information to those who access the World Wide Web.
 In essence, such outreach has extended beyond the physical boundaries of a college campus to the virtual worldwide Internet community.
 Through this medium, mentors can be reached with E-mail.

 We also maintain a P.H.E.N.O.M.
 Blog in which all mentors have the opportunity to collectively respond to mentoring requests with written responses.
 Those questions and answers of broader general interest are posted here.
+Since 2022, several PHENOM mentors have written a series of articles about public health practice to enlighten those interested in a Public Health career.
+Additional articles have been added since then.

-WHAT IS THE ROLE OF A MENTOR?
+WHAT IS THE ROLE OF A P.H.E.N.O.M.
+MENTOR?

-As a public health practitioner you can provide valuable insight into what employers expect of those with a college preparation in Public Health.
+As a public health practitioner, you can provide valuable insight into what employers expect of those with a college preparation in Public Health.
 More than in any other field, Public Health is broad, not only in scope, but in the variety of settings one can practice in.
 Those with a Public Health degree can bring their special skills to work settings that are not necessarily viewed as traditional Public Health settings.
 By making yourself available, via E-mail or phone contact, you will be able to share your academic, professional expertise and work experiences with those interested in the field.
 Such sharing enhances your professional growth as well.

 WHAT IS EXPECTED OF ME AS A MENTOR?